changliao1025/pyearth/README.md

 Please refer to the [documentation](https://pyearth.readthedocs.io) for details on how to get started using the PyEarth package.

 ### Installation

 `PyEarth` depends on several other packages, including gdal, which cannot be installed through `pip` easily.
-You are recommended to use `conda` to install dependency if necessary.
+You are recommended to use `conda` to install dependency if necessary:

     conda install pyearth

+#### Optional Cython Extensions

+By default, PyEarth installs and runs without compiling Cython extensions.
+For users who want maximum performance, Cython modules can be built optionally:

+- **With pip:**
+    pip install pyearth[cython]

+- **With conda:**
+    conda install cython numpy
+    python setup.py build_ext --inplace

-**Building from source:** If you are building PyEarth from source and it includes Cython extensions, you will need a C compiler.
+If you build from source and want Cython extensions, you will need a C compiler.
 We recommend using conda's compilers for consistency across platforms:

     # Install conda compilers
     conda install -c conda-forge c-compiler cxx-compiler